glv1at118/Proj-Avoid-the-Bricks/README.md

 - See the scoreboards for historical highest record info, for different difficulty levels.
 - More...

 Have any comments, or bugs discovered?
 Please kindly give me a notification or help make improvements.
+Live Demo here: https://glv1at118.github.io/Proj-Avoid-the-Bricks/Avoid%20the%20Bricks.html

 All game concept, contents, and codes come from my brain :) ...
 Enjoy, hope it can bring you back the childhood time!
 Below are some snapshots, together with version update log: